Correlate JOC

 Correlate JOC builds the field of LA’s JOC community by providing somatic and relational tools that allow JOCs to show up authentically to better express themselves, improve their personal and professional relationships, and build bridges between JOC and greater Jewish communities.

 Now more than ever, our JOC community is facing heightened relational tension and isolation in a difficult moment of divisions in our community.
 JOCs need spaces to fully embrace and embody the wholeness of their JOC identities and intersectionalities in community.
 When JOCs are not connected to themselves and others, and are unable to express themselves authentically, JOCs feel increasing levels of isolation and disconnection from their confident JOC beingness, empowered leadership in Jewish community, and thriving diverse JOC community.
-Additionally, with race being a social-relational construct, the navigation of and solutions to systems of racial inequity are inherently relational, requiring JOCs and Ashkenazi Jews to stay connected to their bodies, each other, and systemic forces at play.
+Additionally, with race being a social-relational construct, the navigation of and solutions to systems of racial inequity are inherently relational, requiring JOCs and white Jews to stay connected to their bodies, each other, and systemic forces at play.
 Without doing so, Jewish communities will continue to see past each other, forgoing opportunities to bring about change built through empathy and understanding.

 Project Partners

 Correlate JOC is proud to partner with The LUNAR Collective to deliver the Sukkot Authentic Relating Shabbat and Bridge-Building event, and Mitsui Collective to deliver the embodied and relational JOC Shabbaton retreat.
+Additional thank you to David McCarty-Caplan and Grace Osborne for supporting Correlate JOC.

 Correlate JOC is funded by Jews of Color Initiative (JoCI) through its grant cycle for emerging initiatives by and for JOCs in Los Angeles.
 Learn more about other projects funded by JoCI.